 Lithium-ion batteries used in Nissan's electric vehicles (EVs) retain capacity well beyond the useful life of the vehicles themselves.
-The "4R" business model-which reuses, refabricates, resells and recycles lithiumion batteries-allows for their effective use as energy storage solutions in a range of applications, thus creating a much more efficient energy cycle of battery use.
+The "4R" business models - which reuses, refabricates, resells and recycles lithium-ion batteries - allows for their effective use as energy storage solutions in a range of applications, thus creating a much more efficient energy cycle of battery use.

 As the EV market expands, we anticipate a need to utilize reusable lithiumion batteries more effectively.
 In 2010, we launched 4R Energy Corp., a joint venture with Sumitomo Corp., that is engaged in establishing EV battery reuse and refabrication technologies.
-With the establishment of these technologies and an increase in the number of used batteries collected, in March 2018, operations commenced at Japan's first base and plant for the reuse and refabrication of used lithium ion-batteries located in the town of Namie, Fukushima Prefecture.
+With the establishment of these technologies and an increase in the number of used batteries collected, in March 2018, operations commenced at Japan's first base and plant for the reuse and refabrication of used lithium-ion batteries located in the town of Namie, Fukushima Prefecture.

 4R Energy is actively engaged in the development and production of various battery storage systems built with used Nissan LEAF batteries at the Namie facility.
 One example of these efforts is the development of stationary power storage systems that reuse 40 kWh batteries used in the Nissan LEAF for the purpose of enhancing resiliency.
-Since September 2019, this reuse stationary power storage system has been used in trials for procuring electricity using renewable energy at ten 7-11 convenience stores in Kanagawa Prefecture.
-Additionally, in conjunction with IKS Japan Co., Ltd., we are developing new models with vehicle-to-everything (V2X) functions that can also utilize electric power from EVs, sales of which are scheduled to launch by the end of fiscal 2020.
+Since September 2019, this reuse stationary power storage system has been used in trials for procuring electricity using renewable energy at ten 7-ELEVEN convenience stores in Kanagawa Prefecture.
+Additionally, in conjunction with IKS Japan Co., Ltd., we are developing new models with vehicle-to-everything (V2X) functions that can also utilize electric power from EVs, sales of which launched in fiscal 2020 and are proceeding apace.